shuiqiangchen/flink-playgrounds/pyflink-walkthrough/README.md

 ```

 Furthermore, you can also [create new kibana dashboards](https://www.elastic.co/guide/en/kibana/7.8/dashboard-create-new-dashboard.html)
-to visualize more charts of various dimension based on persistent indexes in Elasticsearch.
+to visualize more charts of various dimension based on the persistent indexes in Elasticsearch.